Load–store architecture

 In computer engineering, a load–store architecture (or a register–register architecture) is an instruction set architecture that divides instructions into two categories: memory access (load and store between memory and registers) and ALU operations (which only occur between registers).

 Some RISC architectures such as PowerPC, SPARC, RISC-V, ARM, and MIPS are load–store architectures.

-For instance, in a load–store approach both operands and destination for an ADD operation must be in registers.
-This differs from a register–memory architecture (for example, a CISC instruction set architecture such as x86) in which one of the operands for the ADD operation may be in memory, while the other is in a register.
+For instance, in a load–store approach, both the operands and the destination for an ADD operation must be in registers.
+This differs from a register–memory architecture (for example, a CISC instruction set architecture such as x86) in which one of the operands for the ADD operation may be in memory while the other is in a register.